FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 Steamboat Quay to resolve issues around roads and public open spaces, and

 to take the whole area in charge.
-There are a number of different owners of--- 16
+There are a number of different owners of
+---
+16

 car parking, footpaths and open space along Steamboat Quay and engagement